jwintz/obsidianp/docs/Getting-Started/Deployment.md

 # Deployment

-Deploy your ObsidianP-generated site to various hosting platforms.
+Deploy your ObsidianP-generated site to GitHub Pages or GitLab Pages.

 ## GitHub Pages